 Tumor suppressor genes control when our cells grow, divide into new cells, and die.
 Oncogenes, on the other hand, help cells grow, divide, and stay alive.
 Prostate cancer occurs when either of these types of cells fail to perform in their normal fashion, as directed by the endocrine system.
 These prostate-cancer susceptibility genes, and their unique mutations, are either inherited (primarily from a parent) or acquired during a man’s lifetime as a result of inflammation, hormone levels, radiation, or even diet.

-In effect, men whose family members have (or have had) prostate cancer carry cancer susceptibility genes, and are as a result more likely to develop prostate cancer.
+In effect, men whose family members have (or have had) this type of cancer carry cancer susceptibility genes, and are as a result more likely to develop this type of cancer.
 This prostate cancer risk increases, from 3.14 percent among brothers (i.e., those diagnosed with prostate cancer before age 65), to 4.39 percent where two or more family members are diagnosed with prostate cancer at any age.
-Inherited genes contributing to prostate cancer include:
+Inherited genes contributing to this type of cancer include:

 • RNASEL, which is largely responsible for cell death, or aptosis.
 When RNASEL fails, normal cells may continue to survive even when they become a threat (i.e., no longer able to modify their behavior), and defective cells not only persist, but also spread.

 • BRCA1 and BRCA2, the tumor suppressor genes, which normally help prevent or repair damaged cells, or cause the cells to die if they can’t be repaired.
 These two account for a very small but significantly persistent portion of prostate cancers, and a much larger proportion of breast and ovarian cancers in women.